 1. Assess yourself

 Do a deep assessment of your skills, talents and passions.
 Take quizzes on your preferred work environments, and make a list of all the things you enjoy doing- even without pay!
 For example, in college, I wanted to be an Accountant, like my father.
 One Accounting course was enough to convince me I would rather be working with, and talking to people, as opposed to numbers and spreadsheets!
-My fellow blogger, Kirsten, wrote a great post a few months ago on how to find the right career and a self-assessment was a key step!

 2. Research Jobs